 For example, in Wilk v.
 Arbour, the Plaintiff was walking her partner’s dog with his consent.
 The dog began to have a seizure and fell down an icy slope.
 The Plaintiff went after the dog to help.
 She fell down the slope and collided with the dog who in turn bit her right thumb off.
 The court decided that it was plain to see and clear that she was exercising dominion and control over the dog similar to that which would be exercised by the actual owner.
 It was held that the word possesses in the definition of “owner” under the DOLA includes a person who is in physical possession and control over a dog just before it bites or attacks another person or animal.
 Therefore, the Plaintiff’s action was dismissed under the DOLA.

-Under the Plantiff’s action for Negligence, the court held up the doctrine that the rule of strict liability doctrine of scienter does not abridge other general principles of tort liability such as Negligence.
+Under the Plaintiff’s action for negligence, the court held up the doctrine that the rule of strict liability doctrine of scienter does not abridge other general principles of tort liability such as Negligence.
 For a person to be held negligent, it must be found that “the owner of the particular animal with its respective characteristics, in the particular circumstances, could have reasonably foreseen the danger could result in damage”.
 The court decided that the Plaintiff’s decision to leave the path and follow the dog instead of waiting or seeking help, interrupted the chain of causation and was an intervening act.
 Therefore, the defendant’s alleged negligence was not the proximate cause of the Plaintiff’s injury.

-In regards to range of general damages, the courts have awarded a wide range of general damages in dog bite cases.
+In regards to the range of general damages, the courts have awarded a wide range of general damages in dog bite cases.
 In Zhan v.
 Kumar, the plaintiff was awarded $35,000.00 in general damages for dog bites that resulted in cuts, scarring, numbness, pain, depression and sleeplessness.
 He required stitches and two operations on his face.
 In Meloche v.
 Bezaire, the court assessed general damages at $30,000.00 for injuries that included two large bite wounds and three puncture wounds.
 The Plaintiff had to rest and was unable to perform household tasks or engage in pastime activities due to pain and fear of dogs.

 Analysis and Conclusion

-Even though this liability is a strict liability based on DOLA provisions, there still exists the defences of Contributory Negligence on part of the Plaintiff which can reduce owner’s extent of liability and therefore damages awarded.
+Even though this liability is a strict liability based on DOLA provisions, there still exists the defences of Contributory Negligence on part of the Plaintiff which can reduce the owner’s extent of liability and therefore damages awarded.

 Special care must be taken in case of owner-owner cases where it can be established that the Plaintiff had effective control and was in possession of the dog right before the incident occurred.
-The Plaintiff may be able to rely on common law claim of Negligence if the circumstances of the case permits.
+The Plaintiff may be able to rely on a common law claim of Negligence if the circumstances of the case permit.

-Contact an Toronto Dog Bite Lawyer!
+Contact a Toronto Dog Bite Lawyer!